AcademySoftwareFoundation/opencue.io/content/docs/Other guides/customizing-rqd.md

 image doesn't include any rendering software.
 This guide explains how to create a custom Dockerfile that builds on the basic `opencue/rqd` image to install rendering software.
-The sample code illustrates the steps using version 2.79 of Blender, but you can adapt the basic ideas in this guide for many other types of software, including commercial rendering packages, such as Maya.
+The sample code illustrates the steps using version 2.79 of Blender.
+You can adapt the basic ideas in this guide for many other types of software, including commercial rendering packages, such as Maya.

 ## Before you begin